MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/terminal-services-cannot-restart-keep-alive-enabled.md

 ---
 # Remote Desktop Service can't be restarted if Keep-Alive feature is enabled

-This article discusses an issue where you can't restart the Remote Desktop Services (Terminal Services) if Keep-Alive is enabled.
+This article provides a solution to an issue where you can't restart the Remote Desktop Services (Terminal Services) if Keep-Alive is enabled.

 _Original product version:_ &nbsp;Windows Server 2012 R2
 _Original KB number:_ &nbsp; 2507353